Chevrolet Cruze Insurance Rates

 Rates are averaged for all Chevrolet Cruze models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-How to Find the Best Cheap Chevrolet Cruze Insurance
+How to Buy Affordable Chevrolet Cruze Insurance

-• Drivers can save up to $160 per year just by quoting early and online
+- It is possible to save around $160 per year just by shopping early and online

 As you’ve learned from the above information and from our Chevy Cruze comparison charts, many factors impact your Chevy Cruze insurance rates.
 The level of coverage you purchase will drastically change your Chevy Cruze cost per month.